 Radcliffe says the Career Education program leaders regularly consult with the region’s economic development organizations as well as local business and industry partners to stay informed of employer needs.

 The Mojave Desert Economic Partnership developed a list of essential skills, which will be used by VVC and the public school districts to ensure graduates have the soft skills employers need.
 These types of partnerships are critical to the region’s workforce development success.

 The Alliance for Education, for example, works to connect industry and educators to support training efforts and bolster the talent base.

 “Alliance can be one of the best sources for helping all of us deal with changes in the industry and how different businesses are run … where the Alliance can fill this need is how to have this link between the industry and educators to say this is where we are now and this is where we’re going and these are the skills we’re going to need from our students in the future,” says Randall Lewis, senior executive vice president of marketing for the Lewis Group of Cos., a commercial development company that participates in the program.

-If you’d like to learn more about the Victor Valley area, check out the latest edition of Victor Valley Economic Development.
+Want to learn more about living and working in Victorville, CA, and the Victor Valley?
+Check out the latest edition of Livability Victor Valley Economic Development.